How to craft a winning presentation

 Schneider Go Green 2021

-Now that you have all these great tips for a winning presentation, it’s time to register your team and idea and get prepared for Schneider Go Green 2020!
+Now that you have all these great tips for a winning presentation, it’s time to register your team and idea and get prepared for Schneider Go Green 2021!
 You still have time to register, so check out the website for more information and to sign up: www.gogreen.se.com.
 Be sure to look at your region’s specific timeline!
 You definitely don’t want to miss out!
 Your prize if you win the global finals?
 An all-inclusive trip of your choice to one of the following cities: Boston, London, New Delhi, Paris, or Shanghai!